Takuma Nakamura

 Welcome!!

-I started my undergraduate study at Tohoku University in Sendai, Japan, in 2009 and received a Bachelor of Engineering in Aerospace Engineering in March 2013.
-The following August, I joined the graduate study program at Georgia Tech School of Aerospace Engineering.
-I received a Master of Science in Aerospace Engineering from Georgia Tech in August 2015 and am continuing in the Ph.D. program.
+I began my undergraduate studies at Tohoku University in Sendai, Japan (2009–2013), earning a Bachelor of Engineering in Aerospace Engineering in March 2013.
+In August of the same year, I started graduate work at Georgia Tech, obtaining a Master of Science in Aerospace Engineering in August 2015, and I am now continuing in the Ph.D. program.

-I am also a licensed FAA private pilot and hobby drone operator.
-As an undergraduate student, I had the amazing opportunity to design, build, and pilot a human-powered airplane, which made me decide to become an aerospace engineer.
+I’m also a licensed FAA private pilot and a hobby drone operator.
+During my undergraduate studies, I had the wonderful opportunity to design, build, and pilot a human-powered airplane — an experience that inspired my path into aerospace engineering.